MA Visualization for Film and TV Production

 It would be expected that the students have a good basic understanding of 3D animation, modelling and texturing as well as experience using Maya before applying for this course.

-Skills and knowledge of applicants will be assessed by the course team via interview, which will be mandatory for all applicants regardless of prior qualifications.
+Skills and knowledge of applicants will be assessed by the course team via a portfolio.

 What are the tuition fees